SturmFlosse/moonbackup/README.md

 ### What is the benefit of using scripts?

 Scripts can do whatever you want them to do.
 In this case you get much more control over how you want to do the schedule and sequence of jobs to be done.
 For example with only replication jobs via the WebGUI you can't define a rule like "wait till one replication is done and then do the next one" .
 You can only define the start time.
 Also you can't shutdown the system automatically via the GUI.
 You need a shell command for that.

+I could get much more control over how I want this process to be done.
+I could create a check at the beginning of some scripts to check if the script is already excecuted by one cron job using a temp file and then exit the job instead of having multiple jobs running.
+I could create "check loops" and define the time interval in which it should check again.
+And more.

+If you get the hang of it scripts can be very beneficial.